 Many people believe that packing as many dishes as possible into the dishwasher is a great way to reduce waste in the home by maximizing energy efficiency and limiting water use.
 In reality, overloading actually makes it harder for your dishwasher to do its job properly, resulting in the need to re-wash dishes after each load.

-A perfectly-loaded dishwasher will have plates, dishes, pots and pans, and cutlery on the bottom, in their respective places, with drinking glasses and mugs on top.
-You shouldn’t place extra plates or bowls on the top rack, even if they seem to fit between or on top of glasses.
-The one exception to this rule is plastic items (like children’s toys and Tupperware containers); these need to be placed on the top rack so your dishwasher’s heating element doesn’t melt or warp them.
+A perfectly loaded dishwasher will have plates, dishes, pots and pans, and cutlery on the bottom, in their respective places, with drinking glasses and mugs on top.
+You shouldn’t place extra plates or bowls on the top rack, even if they fit between or on the glasses.
+The one exception to this rule is plastic items (like children’s toys and Tupperware containers); these must be placed on the top rack so your dishwasher’s heating element doesn’t melt or warp them.
 However, you should still give these items their own space, rather than placing them over mugs or glasses.

 Use cleaning pods or tablets rather than powder or liquid detergents.